Momentum-Team-10/notes/py-lists-dicts-tuples.md

 {'apples': 3, 'bananas': 10, 'papayas': 2, 'pears': 5}
 ```

-Notice you can change values for existing keys and you can also add new keys with values **with the same syntax**.
+Notice you can change values for existing keys and add new keys with their values **with the same syntax**.

 ---